DaoCloud/DaoCloud-docs/docs/en/docs/middleware/kafka/intro/offline-install.md

 ## Loading Images from the Installation Package

 You can load the images using one of the following methods.
-It is recommended to use chart-syncer to sync the images to your image repository when it is available, as it is more efficient and convenient.
+It is recommended to use chart-syncer to sync the images to your container registry when it is available, as it is more efficient and convenient.

-### Syncing Images to Image Repository using chart-syncer
+### Syncing Images to Container Registry using chart-syncer

 1. Create __load-image.yaml__ file.

     !!! note

         All parameters in this YAML file are required.
-You need to have a private image repository and modify the relevant configuration.
+You need to have a private container registry and modify the relevant configuration.

     === "Chart Repo Installed"